Nyabsi/VRCAA/README.md

 - Browse worlds, users and avatars!
 - See favorite, online and offline friends.
-- Sleek, modern and intuitive UI
+- Sleek, modern and intuitive UI.
-- Support for Android Monet Colors
+- Support for Android Monet Colors.
 - And much more!

 > VRCAA is under active development and is *nowhere near* being user-ready, this list is subject to change and may or may not represent the current features of the application.